 I know I’ve read a great book when I’m still thinking about it months after I’ve turned the final pages.
 Carrie Rubin’s Eating Bull is one of those books.
-It is a tightly crafted thriller, told from the point of view of three characters: Jeremy, an overweight, bullied teen whose favorite friend is food; Sue, the pubic health nurse on a mission to sue to food industry for their reckless manipulation of consumers; and, finally, Darwin, the mystery serial killer who is targeting the obese.
+It is a tightly crafted thriller, told from the point of view of three characters: Jeremy, an overweight, bullied teen whose favorite friend is food; Sue, the public health nurse on a mission to sue the food industry for their reckless manipulation of consumers; and, finally, Darwin, the mystery serial killer who is targeting the obese.
 It’s a mix of mystery whodunit, horror story, and public health crisis all rolled into one.

 Many of the characters are suffering some past emotional trauma which is pulled into their eating habits.
 This backdrop makes these characters seem all the more human and vulnerable.
 I thought Carrie did a masterful job of telling a horrific story, alongside the complexities of food.

 While eating is foremost about survival, it is so much more than that in the modern era of food convenience and choices.
 Food relates to our health, quality of life, eating habits, social gatherings, and family.
 Socio-economic factors play a role, too, and often hinder access to healthy food or enough food.
 Food is not an equal opportunity for all.